irongabriel7/PK_ESP_Components/water_tank/Readme.md

 ## 📜 License

-MIT License.
-Free for educational, commercial, and private use.
+Free for educational, and private use.